rethinkdb/rethinkdb-rs/3-cluster-administration/sharding-and-replication.md

 Because RethinkDB is immediately consistent, each shard has to be assigned to a master (also called a primary server).
-The web interface provides an easy way to pin primaries to a datacenter, but does not let the user pin a primary per shard or per machine basis.
+The web interface provides an easy way to pin primaries to a datacenter, but does not let the user pin a primary per shard or per server basis.
 If you need this level of control, you will have to use the command-line interface instead.

 ## Choosing a primary using the web interface  ##